-Mt Cook is is is by far one of the great highlights of the South Island and New Zealand in general.
-You can’t miss Mount Cook, with its jagged edges, angry looking glaciers and height tower it above the nearby mountains.
+Mt Cook is by far one of the most impressive highlights of the South Island and New Zealand in general.
+A prominent peak with its jagged edges, angry looking glaciers and height, it towers above the nearby mountains.
 The beauty of this area is that you can experience to a small extent, what the Himalayas look like from only an elevation of about 500 meters.
-On clear days this entire area is spectacular.
-Note that Mt.
-Cook is only about 30 miles from the ocean – so there are enough storms and cloudy days in this area.
+On clear days the panoramic vistas are absolutely stunning.

 One particular hike begins from Hooker Valley Road – which is the main valley located near the Mt.
 Cook Village area.
-The Hooker Valley Road leads off of the main 80 road about 1/2 km outside of the village.
+Hooker Valley Road leads off of Highway 80 about 1/2 km outside of the village.
 Its a dirt road that leads to a parking lot/campground.
-The campground here is called the White Horse hill Camping area – this is a basic camping ground, one of the cheapest you will find in New Zealand – only a couple of dollars per person per night.
-Running water and toilets are provided, but no showers – you would have to use the showers in the back of the Shared Cooking hut back in the Mt.
+The campground here is called the White Horse Hill Camping area – this is a basic camp ground, one of the cheapest you will find in New Zealand – only a couple of dollars per person per night.
+Running water and toilets are provided, but no showers – you would have to use the showers in the back of the shared cooking hut back in the Mt.
 Cook Village.

 Also check out the Alpine Guides shop, just up from the Group cooking Hut.
 They have guided climbs in the summer months and in the winter they offer ski trips and ski mountaineering.
 For the adventurous, they offer a glacier heli ski trip.